adamreiser/cubealyzer/README.md

 because it is compatible with [cubetutor](https://www.cubetutor.com/) CSV output (columns after the first are ignored).

-Uses [Scryfall](https://scryfall.com/docs/api/) to fetch card data.
+Uses card data from the [Scryfall API](https://scryfall.com/docs/api/).

 This data will be downloaded and stored in a JSON file with the same base name as the CSV file (e.g., my_modern_cube.json for my_modern_cube.csv.)
 This allows you to observe the result of incremental changes to a cube without unnecessary API queries.
-These JSON files can eventually grow rather unwieldy, so try deleting them if you're having problems.
+These JSON files can grow rather unwieldy, so try deleting them if you're having problems.

 ## Usage
 ```